 I had been dealing with acute insomnia, where I was unable to fall asleep.
 Usually falling asleep around 2 am and staying asleep for about 4 hours, only to wake up at 6am, tossing and turning, unable to go back to sleep.
 Anyone been there?

 In my cannabis studies, I came across this book Cannabis Pharmacy: The Practical Guide to Medical Marijuana.
-In it, they talk about a “pediatric dose” and how to titrate edibles to help you get the most benefits with the least amount of cannabis.
-The whole book showed me how I can better understand my body’s relationship with edible cannabis, and go back to that same safe dose every time.
-Since I take this every evening, I wanted to find my minimum effective dose so I was being efficient and not thinning my wallet.
+In in book, they speak about the “pediatric dose” and how to titrate edibles to help you get the most benefits with the least amount of cannabis.
+It showed me how I can better understand my body’s relationship with edible cannabis, and go back to that same safe dose every time.
+Since I take this every evening, I wanted to find my minimum effective dose to also help my bank account.
 10mg for me seems to my sweet spot.

 Understanding cannabis and all of its little subtleties won’t be learned over night, heck, we are still learning so much about this plant everyday.
 We have just barely scratched the surface and it’s an exciting time for cannabis.
 But what we do know is more than enough to keep us from having preventable, terrible experiences.